subwarp/getdata-031/CodeBook.md

 Note: The following feature variables are a subset of the original dataset.
 We selected only values that measured means and standard deviation.
 There are two root measurement sources from the Samsung Galaxy S II - the _accelerometer_ and _gyroscope_

 As stated earlier, accelerometer measurements have the pattern tAcc-XYZ, where as gyroscope measurements have the pattern tGyro-XYZ.
-Incidently, the variables are prefixed with either a 't' or a 'f'.
-Variables prefixed with 't' are for time domain signals, whereas variables prefixed with 'f' are for frequency domain sugnals.
-Detailed information can be found in the raw datas features_info.txt file.
+Incidentally, the variables are prefixed with either a 't' or a 'f'.
+Variables prefixed with 't' are for time domain signals, whereas variables prefixed with 'f' are for frequency domain signals.
+Detailed information can be found in the raw data features_info.txt file.

 Note: feature measurements are the mean values of the derived from variable aggregated by subject id and activity type